-I speak at a large number of software development conferences.
-Most conferences require talk abstracts to describe the content and thrust of the talk.
-This is the list of presentations I’m actively submitting to conferences.
+I’m an avid speaker at software development conferences.
+Most conferences require talk abstracts to describe the content and thrust of the talk, and it’s often easier to point them to a comprehensive list than send them piecemeal.
+Thus, this is the list of presentations I’m actively submitting to conferences.

 These few talks are my most popular offerings, either because of subject matter, timeliness, uniqueness, or some combination of these factors.

 - This is Water is a keynote that describes the water you swim in but cannot see anymore, like relational databases, application servers, and

 - Build Your Own Technology Radar describes building two radars, one to help manage your career more effectively and one for your company to help improve decision making, based on the ThoughtWorks Technolgy Radar metaphor.

 - Building Microservice Architectures describes this architectural style, as exemplified by Netflx and Amazon, as the first post-DevOps revolution architecture.
 This session describes context, what problem are we solving, characteriscs of microservice architectures, and engineering practices.

 - Continuous Delivery for Architects describes the intersection of Continuous Delivery and architecture, which is surprisingly deep and nuanced.
 This session describes fleshes out this relationship, providing context, metrics and visualizations, engineering practices, and how to build component and service-based architectures suitable for continuous delivery.

 - Functional Thinking in Java 8, Clojure, Groovy, and Scala utilizes its many languages to focus on paradigm over syntax.
 This session focuses on learning to think like a functional programmer, including higher-order functions, memoization, currying, laziness, and other topics, illustrated using Java 8, Groovy, Scala, and Clojure.